nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 2. Reroot the tree by 'amborella', if not exist then 'water_lily', if both not exist, root by midpoint
 3. Check the leaf node that have a string "NODE".
 Save those as unknown species
 4. Check each unknown species.
 Check the node support to its most recent common ancestor.
 If the support is >0.75, then record what is the sister species in the tree.
 If the sister is a clade, record the clade in a form (species1, species2, species3, ...).
 Notice, if the sister species is also an unknown species then directly goto the second recent common ancestor.
 If the clade contain an unknown species, remove that from the record.
 5. If the support is <=0.75, then go up to the second common ancestor, check the support again, if support is > 0.75, record the clade as the format I showed in step 4.
-Remove any unknwon species in the record too.
+Remove any unknown species in the record too.
 6. Repeat step 5 until find a node support > 0.75.
 7. Output the result to a table